The Backroad Home Sponsor

 The Growing Houses all started with attractive cottages, each with a kitchen, bath and one or two multi-purpose rooms.
 Carefully planned additional stages of construction added more bedrooms and more formal living spaces with very little demolition and little or no disruption of family life.
 Each stage created a new home that looked as good or better than the one before it.

-Prosperity Plans includes a complete reprint of the original 1935 booklet with forty home plans, a new forward by Berg, photos of the homes and the times, and links to Internet sources of free downloadable copies of the houses' original construction drawings and building details.
+Prosperity Plans includes a complete reprint of the original 1935 booklet with forty home plans, a new forward by Berg, and photos of the homes and the times.

 Donald Berg is a member of the American Institute of Architects and the Society of Architectural Historians.
 He has published fifteen books on American building and landscape design.
 His designs, articles and interviews have appeared in Home Magazine, Better Homes and Gardens, Country Life, Traditional Building, The Old-House Journal and many other publications.
 He was a guest on and consultant for HGTV's special, The American Farmhouse.